Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 9600 GT 512MB will be 33% faster than the GeForce GT 440 1.5GB overall, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce 9600 GT 512MB, in theory, should be quite a bit faster than the GeForce GT 440 1.5GB in general. (explain)

-Texel RateThe GeForce 9600 GT 512MB is quite a bit (more or less 46%) more effective at anisotropic filtering than the GeForce GT 440 1.5GB. (explain)
+Texel RateThe GeForce 9600 GT 512MB should be much (approximately 46%) faster with regards to texture filtering than the GeForce GT 440 1.5GB. (explain)

-Pixel RateThe GeForce GT 440 1.5GB will be much (about 37%) more effective at FSAA than the GeForce 9600 GT 512MB, and also capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GT 440 1.5GB should be much (about 37%) better at full screen anti-aliasing than the GeForce 9600 GT 512MB, and also should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison